-A CAUTION Beware of injuries by using proper lifting techniques, notably using your legs force.
+A CAUTION Beware of injuries by using proper lifting techniques, notably by using the force of your legs.
 Do not attempt to lift the rear of vehicle if it is above your limits.

 Make sure tether cord cap is removed before standing in front the vehicle, getting close to the track or rear suspension components.